dwebprotocol/ddrive-network-heuristics/README.md

-# hyperdrive-network-heuristics
+# ddrive-network-heuristics
-Networking heuristics for announcing Hyperdrives on Hyperswarm
+Networking heuristics for announcing dDrives on dSwarm

-These heuristics are used in the [`hyperdrive-daemon-client`](https://github.com/hyperspace-org/hyperdrive-daemon-client) and [`@hyperspace/hyperdrive`](https://github.com/hyperspace-org/hyperdrive-service).
+These heuristics are used in the [`@ddrive/daemon-client`](https://github.com/dwebprotocol/ddrive-daemon-client) and [`@dhub/ddrive`](https://github.com/dwebprotocol/ddrive-service).

 ### Usage
 There's only one exported method, which is used to enable the networking heuristics: